webplatformco/project-class-composition/README.md

 Follows the language’s current design pattern for implementing certain mixins (`Symbol.Iterator` etc).

+Pros:
+- Paves the cowpaths of an existing language pattern
+- Allows for post-hoc extension

+Cons:
+- No way to extend existing methods, treats all naming collisions as errors.
+- Restricted to prototype fields and methods (?)
+- Author intent needs to be duplicated: once to specify the required symbol and once to call `Protocol.implement()` to apply it.

 ## Definitions

 In the following, we use these terms:
 - **Implementing class**: The class _using_ the mixin.
+- **Partials**: A generic concept that is meant to encompass all possible patterns for abstracting class behaviors, including mixins, traits, protocols, etc.

 ## Non-goals / Out of scope